sherkepriya89/BugAndAutomationChallenge/bug_report/bugsFound.md

 **Description:**

 The benefits page can be accessed directly if the URL is known, bypassing the authentication process.
-This issue allows unauthorized users to access benefits page without logging in.

 **Steps to Reproduce:**